How to digitize your business processes

 Everyone can access the necessary information

-Keeping everyone on the same page can only happen when information is stored in an accessible place, such as a web-based drive.
+Keeping everyone on the same page can only happen when information is stored in an accessible place, such as the cloud.
 Allowing your team members access to the information they need keeps business moving and sets the standard for a single source of truth.

 Consider this: if your customer has a question about a return and all returns information is kept in an internal wiki, it’s easy for your customer success team member to access that wiki page and quickly provide accurate return information.
 Without that ease of access, your team member has to ask someone else—which could mean relying on third-hand and potentially inaccurate information—or spend valuable time hunting down documentation.
 When information is digitized, it can be disseminated instantly.